getify/Functional-Light-JS/manuscript/ch3.md

         };
 ```

+W> ## Warning
+W>
-**Warning:** Don't just assume that `uncurry(curry(f))` has the same behavior as `f`.
+W> Don't just assume that `uncurry(curry(f))` has the same behavior as `f`.
 In some libraries the uncurrying would result in a function like the original, but not all of them; certainly our example here does not.
 The uncurried function acts (mostly) the same as the original function if you pass as many arguments to it as the original function expected.
 However, if you pass fewer arguments, you still get back a partially curried function waiting for more arguments; this quirk is illustrated in the following snippet:

 ```js
 function sum(...nums) {